Siege of Kunar Khas: Afghan government appeals for British intervention

 At an early stage they had appealed to the Government of British India to restrain the Mohmands living east of the Durand Line from joining in the hostilities.
 This raised awkward issues, for the Durand Line in this area, since it was drawn in 1893, has never been accepted by the rulers of Afghanistan.
 The line of tribal responsibility as between the Indian and Afghan Governments is consequently indeterminate.
-There are, in fact, two boundaries both dunemarcated, one the Durand Line and the other the Presumptive Border, the latter a line intended to show the eastern and southern boundaries of certain villages collectively known as the Bohai Dag which the Government of India in 1896 offered to concede to the Afghans in settlement of the dispute, an offer which had not been accepted as of 1945.
-The area between these two lines, usually referred to as the “Presumptive Area,” was thus a sort of no-man’s land under no defined control.
+There are, in fact, two boundaries, both undemarcated, one the Durand Line and the other the Presumptive Border, the latter intended to show the eastern and southern boundary of certain villages collectively known as the Bohai Dag which the Government of India in 1896 offered to concede to the Afghans in settlement of the dispute, an offer which had not been accepted as of 1945.
+The area between these two lines, usually referred to as the "Presumptive Area," was thus a sort of no-man's land under no defined control.

 The nuisance value of this unsatisfactory situation has always been appreciated and often exploited by the inhabitants of the area; more often than not to the disadvantage of the Government of India.
 On this occasion it recoiled on the Afghan Government.
 At first, deliberately forgetful or ignorant of the position stated above, and misled by wildly inaccurate reports from the battle area, the Afghan Government made a great show of indignation at the invasion of Afghanistan by hordes of "British" [sic] tribesmen, and demands were made on the legation for transmission to the Government of India for immediate punitive action, including air bombing, on the British side of the line.
-But this phase was short lived.
-Acting on instructions, His Majesty’s Chargé d’Affaires explained the political position of the Presumptive area, with the aid of maps, to the Prime Minister and made it clear that, while the Government of India admitted no direct responsibility, they would do their best to restrain the Mohmands as a measure of self-protection to a friendly neighbour, and if compelled to take action, would make it clear to the tribes that they were acting with the concurrence of the Afghan Government.
+But this phase was short-lived.
+Acting on instructions, the British Chargé d'Affaires explained the political position of the Presumptive area, with the aid of maps, to the Prime Minister and made it clear that, while the Government of India admitted no direct responsibility, they would do their best to restrain the Mohmands as a measure of self-protection to a friendly neighbour, and if compelled to take action, would make it clear to the tribes that they were acting with the concurrence of the Afghan Government.